nerves-hub/documentation/outline-scratch-file.md

   - Build and deploy on a device with NervesKey
   - Provision NervesKey
   - Set up your NervesHub org and product :: Include note on app name vs product name
-    - If CA or JITP: Upload Signer cert as CA
+    - Recommended for Device Cert, required for JITP: Upload Signer cert as Certificate Authority
   - If not JITP: Create device on NervesHub
     - Using CLI :: mention that it is also possible from the UI
     - If Device Certificate method: Import Device Certificate